How to Become an Online Notary in Illinois How to Become an Online Notary in Illinois

 How do I Start Notarizing Online in Illinois?

 A great place to start is the BlueNotary Free Training Group.
-There you will find advice from other Illinois notaries who’ve been through the process and can answer your questions.
+There you will find guidance given by other Illinois notaries that have been through the same process and can satisfy your queries.

 BlueNotary is the best option for super simple onboarding and for an independent notary looking to grow their own business or for businesses looking to build out their workflow.
 We even have training videos and a signing simulator to get you comfortable with the process.